aquasecurity/tfsec/docs/checks/aws/eks/no-public-cluster-access-to-cidr.md

 title: EKS cluster should not have open CIDR range for public access
 ---

+# EKS cluster should not have open CIDR range for public access

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation